MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 ## Explore a general-purpose AI model's text analysis capabilities

-In this part of the exercise, you'll use a general-purpose language model to perform text analysis through natural language prompts.
-A language model can handle a wide variety of tasks through prompting alone.
+Let's start by using a chat interface to submit prompts to a generative AI model to perform a common text analysis task - summarizing text.

 1. Now you're ready to explore models.
 On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.